google-research/torchsde/README.md

 ys = sdeint(geometric_bm, y0, ts, bm=bm)
 ```
 To ensure the solvers work, `f` and `g` must take in the time `t` and state `y` in the specific order.
+Most importantly, the SDE class **must** have the attributes `sde_type` and `noise_type`.
+The noise type of the SDE determines what numerical algorithms may be used.
+See [`demo.ipynb`](examples/demo.ipynb) for more on this.

+#### Possible noise types and explanations when state dimension=d
+- `diagonal`: The diffusion function is an element-wise function and has output size (d,).
+The Brownian motion is set to be d-dimensional.
+- `additive`: The diffusion function is constant w.r.t. the state `y` and has output size (d, m).
+The Brownian motion is set to be m-dimensional.
+- `scalar`: The diffusion function has output size $(d, 1)$.
+The Brownian motion is set to be 1-dimensional.
+- `general`: The diffusion function has output size $(d, m)$.
+The Brownian motion is set to be m-dimensional.

+In practice, we found `diagonal` and `additive` to produce a good trade-off between model flexibility and computational efficiency.

+### Integrating SDEs and a KL penalty
 During modeling, fitting SDEs directly to data will likely give degenerate solutions that are close to being deterministic.
 One benefit of using SDEs is when they are treated as latent variables in a Bayesian formulation.
 With an appropriate prior SDE, a [Kullback–Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) on the space of sample paths can be estimated efficiently.